Emblems in stone and wind. Chapter I

 The Syriac Patriarchate

-One of the most fascinating groups is the Syriac Aramean church.
-The see themselves as related to the ancient biblical Arameans, and although most are native Arab speakers today and affiliate themselves with the Palestinians, they pray in Aramaic and identify with the Aramean people.
-Most church members live in Lebanon and Syria, although there are some scant congregations in Israel.
-A few thousands live in Bethlehem, the old city and the village of Jish in the galilee.
+One of the most intriguing groups is the Syriac Aramean church.
+They consider themselves descendants of the ancient biblical Arameans.
+While most members are native Arabic speakers and align themselves with the Palestinians, they pray in Aramaic and identify with the Aramean heritage.
+The majority of church members reside in Lebanon and Syria, with a few small congregations in Israel.
+A few thousand live in Bethlehem, the old city, and the village of Jish in the Galilee.

-The flag of the Aramean Syriac nation and the emblem and flag of the patriarchate.
-The emblem is seen on the Aramean scouts' uniform and their bagpipe band.
-They have even got their own Jerusalem tartan!
-At Jaffa gate on the Palm sunday procession.
+The flag of the Aramean Syriac nation, along with the emblem and flag of the patriarchate, is featured on the uniforms of the Aramean scouts and their bagpipe band.
+They even have their own Jerusalem tartan!
+This is seen at the Jaffa Gate during the Palm Sunday procession.

 English, Russians, Germans and Romanians.